 Joint Conditions Associated with Microbiome Imbalance

 Osteoarthritis: The most common canine joint condition.
-Gut-derived inflammatory signals can accelerate this process, whilst anti-inflammatory metabolites from healthy microbiomes may be protective.
+Gut-derived inflammatory signals can accelerate cartilage degradation, whilst anti-inflammatory metabolites from healthy microbiomes may be protective.

 Inflammatory arthritis: Conditions involving primary immune-mediated joint inflammation may be particularly influenced by gut microbiome composition.